 5. Remember sector, function and market nuance

 It has never been easy to localise global thought leadership campaigns.
 Multiple data cuts, for instance, are just numbers without context.
 The successful campaigns use local expertise to turn global headlines into meaningful local stories, and this is only possible with a deep understanding of political, cultural and economic context.
 The Covid-19 crisis is exacerbating this because we are experiencing a multi-phase recovery: every country, industry and firm has been affected in different ways, and they will recover at different speeds.
 So we need a thought leadership model that understands global shifts, but also empowers local and personalised messaging.

-This article draws on the insights from our latest ebook: The Way Forward.
+This article draws on the insights from our latest ebook: The Way Ahead.